 In light of this call to action, and in accordance with our dedication to land stewardship, the Horse Park will be taking the following steps to reduce/conserve our water usage:

-- Scheduling and limiting the amount of water utilized on arenas and driveways.
+- Scheduling and limiting the amount of water utilized on arenas.

 - Ensuring that all water fixtures are working properly and are not leaking.

 - Adding shut-off nozzles to hoses in wash racks and throughout the facility.

 - Limit available arenas during "low traffic" periods/days to reduce water utilized for arena maintenance.

 - Install auto watering system in main barn and eliminate water waste.

 - Evaluate products and methods used to reduce erosion and lessen dust, including driveways.

 - Install holding tank for North Wash Rack run-off.